What To Consider When Buying A Sofa Online?

 Springs – eight-way hand-tied steel springs are the strongest, most resilient springs.
 Serpentine springs are more affordable but also good quality.
 Try to avoid mesh or webbing which may not survive extended use.

-Fabric – aim for a durable fabric and consider paying extra for a stain treatment.
+Fabric – aim for a durable fabric sofa bed and consider paying extra for a stain treatment.
 Look for covers that are removable and washable for easy care.